 Teens trying something new and trendy that’s supposed to be for adults is nothing new, in fact, any child psychologist will tell you it’s a normal part of growing up.
 Unfortunately, the CDC's report continues to be cited as a reason why we should fear the “gateway” theory, while the University of Oklahoma Health Sciences Center report, which did test the gateway theory on young adults, didn’t receive much press; at least until recently.

 The previously suppressed information about Dr. Ted Wagener’s study is emerging.
-Among the 2.1 percent of young adults who said they were current e-cigarette users, more than three-quarters said they had also, (or previously) smoked regular cigarettes.
+Among the 2.1 percent of teens who were vaping, more than three-quarters said they had also, (or previously) smoked regular cigarettes.
 Dr. Wagener said that most teens and adults who actually use e-cigarettes seem to be using them to stop smoking or at least to reduce the harm from smoking tobacco.

 “It didn't seem as though it really proved to be a gateway to anything,” said Wagener.